The Bobo: Soundtrack

 "Imagine," the song heard with the titles, was written by Francis Lai, with lyrics by Sammy Cahn.
 It was released as a single by Stan Kenton and His Orchestra, by Dana Valery as a B-side to "You" and by John Gary as a B-side to "Cold", all in 1967.
+British singer Petula Clark also recorded it in 1967 for her album These Are My Songs.
+She performed the tune on ABC's Hollywood Palace.